JeremyQO/GUI-Experiment/README.md

 # GUI-Experiment

-This code contains the ellement of the GUI for the the quantum optics experiment run in the group of Barak Dayan at the weizmann institute.
+This code contains the element of the GUI for the the quantum optics experiment run in the group of Barak Dayan at the weizmann institute.

 Several files are related to controlling the experiment.